percona/pmm-doc/docs/setting-up/server/ha.md

 - [Red Hat High Availability Add-On]
 - [SUSE Linux Enterprise High Availability Extension]

-Please check your distribution documentation on Pacemaker HA as well as [Pacemaker] documentation.
+Check your distribution documentation on Pacemaker HA as well as [Pacemaker] documentation.

 Check our "How To": [Configure Pacemaker to manage PMM HA cluster](../../how-to/pacemaker.md).